Apply now

 ✔ You MUST keep your phone charged and switched on at ALL TIMES.
 If there is an emergency we need to be able to contact you 24 hours a day/7 days a week.

 ✔ You must come to classes every day.
 If you are sick or cannot come to school for any reason, or think you will be late for class, you should telephone the school.
-If you want, you can ask your homestay family to contact BEET for you.
-We will contact you and/or the homestay just after 09:00 if you are not at BEET and we do not know why you are absent.
+If you want, you can ask your homestay family to contact Beet for you.
+We will contact you and/or the homestay just after 09:00 if you are not at Beet and we do not know why you are absent.
 If we cannot get an answer from you or your homestay, we will come to your house to check that you are OK.

 ✔ You must NOT use your mobile phone in class unless your teacher has asked you to use it for English language learning.